 New Voices Fellowship for Screenwriters

 Asia Society India Centre announces the launch of the second edition of New Voices Fellowship for Screenwriters (NVFS) 2013 - 2014, a programme to identify, encourage and support a group of six talented independent screenwriters to develop their feature film scripts by working in a dynamic and innovative environment with guidance from eminent filmmakers and screenwriters.
 We seek to build an artistic community that reflects the diversity of contemporary Indian writing, providing screenwriters a platform to develop powerful, nuanced and well-crafted scripts while exploring new approaches to the art of writing for cinema.
-We invite writers from across India to submit an original story for consideration between 1 October – 15 December, 2013.
+We invite writers from across India to submit an original story for consideration by 31 December, 2013.

 Bunty Chand, Executive Director of Asia Society India Centre, said, "We are delighted to see NVFS grow and evolve during its second edition.
 Coordinated by Asia Society's offices in New York and India, this fellowship made possible by Time Warner Foundation extending its grant for another two years, represents Asia Society's commitment to fostering creativity and nurturing new talent.
 The first edition successfully saw six emerging screenwriters through a process of writing a feature length script under the guidance of industry professionals.
 By incorporating insights from the first edition, we hope to provide an enriching, rigorous and thoughtful programme for our second-year fellows."